 Dining Student Advisory Committee

 The Student Dining Advisory Committee is developed to enhance the student dining program to the best of our ability with the input from a variety of students with different backgrounds, interests, campus involvement and areas of study within the university.
 We are looking for interested students who can represent their student body with a voice to make your Dining Program the best it can be.
 The committee will meet monthly to discuss different areas of campus dining from meal plans and individual dining locations to special dietary needs and future initiatives.
+If you are interested please reach out to us by email.

 Real Food at Hopkins